 - Each NCP is required to handle ‘specific instances’ of alleged corporate breach of the Guidelines.
 A ‘specific instance’ is the OECD Guidelines’ official term for a case or complaint about a company’s alleged breach of the Guidelines.

 - NCPs can handle complaints that allege breaches of the OECD Guidelines occurring inside the NCP’s country by multinational enterprises headquartered anywhere else in the world.

 - NCPs can also handle complaints that allege breaches of the OECD Guidelines occurring anywhere in the world, by a multinational enterprise headquartered in the NCP’s country.

-The Guidelines’ complaint process focusses primarily on, but is not limited to, resolving alleged breaches of the Guidelines through conciliation and mediation, facilitating dialogue between the parties.
+The Guidelines’ complaint process focusses primarily on resolving alleged breaches of the Guidelines through conciliation or mediation, facilitating dialogue between the parties.

 NCPs do not usually take up cases on their own initiative, but handle cases when asked to do so by adversely impacted individuals, unions, or non-governmental organisations (NGOs).
 NGOs and trade unions from around the world have used the complaint process to address adverse social and environmental impacts caused by corporate misconduct.
 NGOs have also used the complaint process to raise awareness about the internationally-recognised standards enterprises should – but often fail – to meet.